 - to pay off a mortgage and other debts;

 - for a funeral;

-- to help with the costs of bringing up children;
+- to help with the costs of bringing up children until they are financially independent in their own right;

 - to care for elderly parents; or

 - to keep a business up and running.

 These are not abstract scenarios.
-A long-term cash flow plan can determine the correct amount of cover you might require and for how long.
+A long-term cash flow plan can determine the correct amount of cover you might require and for how long, taking into account inflation.